Iyouboushi/Kon/README.txt

 order to use this command.

 !haiku
 Will cause the bot to attempt to create a haiku using the 5/7/5 syllable structure.
 It's not perfect and the counts will often be a little off but it's a start.
 Needs the LB Brain to be on in order to work properly.

-!throw
+!throw [#] [Target]
 Will pick a random item from throwitems.txt to "throw" at a random channel user.
+Can specify the line # if you want to throw a specific item and/or a target to pick a specific person.

+!roll #d#  or !dice #d#
+Will return a dice roll.
+Use it like !roll 1d20 or !dice 2d4

  _______________________________________________________________________